Last Updated on: 19th September 2023, 05:00 pm

 Here are some key points about Kai Sotto and his journey towards the NBA:

-- Kai Sotto’s journey to the NBA: From honing his skills in local leagues to joining international competitions like Basketball Without Borders, Sotto is determined to be worthy of playing among basketball’s elite.
+• Kai Sotto’s journey to the NBA: From honing his skills in local leagues to joining international competitions like Basketball Without Borders, Sotto is determined to be worthy of playing among the elite of basketball.

-The future looks bright for Kai Sotto as he continues developing his game and striving to make it to the NBA.
+Kai Sotto’s future looks bright as he continues to develop his game and strives to join the NBA.

 Sim Bhullar (India)